iancze/CV/README.md

 Credit to https://github.com/dfm/cv for some aspects of the build process.

 ## Future development
-* change font to something like Helvetica
 * automatically update publication summary from ADS stats
-* update color scheme